-Here's help in deciding if renting a car in Greece is right for your trip - or if you're better off relying on other forms of transportation during your trip to Greece.
+Not sure how you should get around Greece?
+Here's help in deciding if renting a car in Greece is right for your trip or if you're better off relying on other forms of transportation during your trip to Greece.

 Airport rentals in Greece, as is true everywhere, will be generally more expensive, though this may not be the case if you have booked ahead.
 The drive into Athens is relatively easy but can be confusing for jet-lagged, first-time travelers in Greece.
 You may prefer to rent from your hotel in Athens or at a local agency.
 This also applies to Thessaloniki.
 On the smaller islands, the rental car agencies may be only located at the airport, so you'll end up renting from them regardless.

-Is it a Good Idea to Rent a Car in Greece?
+Is it a Good Idea to Rent a Car?

 Gas stations can be spaced fairly widely in Greece, and they often are closed on Sundays and holidays, especially outside of the big tourist areas.
 Don't zoom past them if you're getting below a quarter of a tank - stop and fill up.
 Ask at your hotel where an open station is if you know you need gas on a Sunday.